Su Bingtian: 2018

 Various stellar performances by Su Bingtian in 2018 made it a historically significant year for Chinese athletics.

 On 3 March 2018, Su made history by becoming the first male Chinese sprinter to win an individual IAAF World Indoor Championships medal, as he took silver in the 2018 edition's men's 60 metres final.
-Su's 6.42 second performance in the event made him the current holder of the 60 m Asian record; it also places Su within the top 5 of all-time 60 metres performances.
+Su's 6.42 second performance in the event made him the current holder of the 60 m Asian record; it also places Su within the top 6 of all-time 60 metres performances.

 On 22 June 2018, Su took gold in the men's 100 metres final of the 2018 IAAF World Challenge meet in Madrid with a historic 9.91 seconds; tying the Asian record previously set by Nigerian-born Qatari Femi Ogunode.
 Su's result of 9.91 seconds also simultaneously allowed him to regain his 100 m national record which compatriot Xie Zhenye had broken only three days earlier with a time of 9.97 seconds.
 One week later, Su continued his fantastic form by equalling his 9.91-second Asian record at the 2018 Meeting de Paris.

 On 26 August 2018, Su won the gold medal in the men's 100 metres event at the 2018 Asian Games.
 He won the event with a time of 9.92 seconds breaking the Asian Games record previously set by Femi Ogunode at the 2014 Asian Games.

-Representing team Asia-Pacific, Su capped of his record-breaking year with a silver medal in the 2018 IAAF Continental Cup men's 100 m final.
+Representing team Asia-Pacific, Su capped off his record-breaking year with a silver medal in the 2018 IAAF Continental Cup men's 100 m final.
 Su finished 0.02 seconds behind team Americas representative Noah Lyles, with a time of 10.03 seconds.

 Reflecting on his 2018 performances, Su remarked the following: "It is really a miraculous and amazing year for me, the most memorable one in my career.
 I achieved a series of good results, and most importantly, I made such results in competing with the best sprinters in the world, which was quite a boost to my confidence."